abnTechLab/alexa-workshop/docs/tutorials/hello-world/4-testing.md

 ## Testing Your Alexa Skill

 So far, we have [created a Voice User Interface](./1-voice-user-interface.md), [a Lambda function](./2-lambda-function.md), and [connected the two together](./3-connect-vui-to-code.md).
-Your skill is now ready to test.
+Your skill is now ready to be tested.

 1. If everything is all good and you followed all the steps, click on the **Build** tab on the top menu.
 You should be able to see the _Skill builder checklist_ all checked up on the right side of the screen.
 Congrats!